Connecting Classrooms & History

 - 7th Grade Connections to the SS Framework

 - 7th & 8th Grade Alignment with ELA

 The Museum offers a variety of video-conferencing experiences to engage students with the home’s history and resources.
 More information may be found by clicking here and booking programs through Center for Interactive Learning & Collaboration.
-For more information, please contact Director of Education, John Kingsley, via email@example.com or by calling (315) 252-1283.
+For more information, please contact Director of Education, Jeff Ludwig, via email@example.com or by calling (315) 252-1283.